‘First taste of winter’ causes travel disruption across UK as warnings issued

 “Particularly if they are elderly or otherwise at increased risk.”

-Age UK director Caroline Abrahams said the charity was worried that the loss of the Winter Fuel Payment has caused many older people to be “extra fearful” about turning on their heating this winter.
+Age UK director Caroline Abrahams said the charity is worried the loss of the winter fuel payment has caused many older people to be “extra fearful” about turning on their heating this winter.

 “With high energy bills and food prices it is understandable that some may think they have to cut back on food and turn their heating off, but prolonged exposure to cold temperatures can have a serious impact on an older person’s health, especially if they are already trying to manage existing illnesses,” she said.